CelliesProjects/smartMeterLogger-esp32/README.md

 ## About

 `smartMeterLogger-esp32` connects to a smart meter (slimme meter) and logs the electricity use per minute  to an sdcard.
-Saved data can be viewed in a html5 compatible browser. (phone/laptop/desktop)
+Saved data can be viewed in a html5 compatible browser on your phone/laptop/desktop.

+Compiles in the Arduino IDE.

+## Screenshots

 ![overzicht vandaag android](img/screenshot_android_vandaag.png)